WHAT IS CBD?

-When you use hemp CBD, (cannabis plant with high CBD and low THC levels) you’re allowing helpful plant compounds to enter your body, travel through your bloodstream, and enter your brain.
-These plant-derived compounds can influence brain activity by interacting with receptors on neurons.
-But they don’t interact with all neurons, only neurons which possess the appropriate receptors.
+When you use hemp CBD, (cannabis plant with high CBD and low THC levels) you’re allowing helpful plant compounds to enter your body.
 Since hemp has a low concentration of THC there are no intoxicating effects.

 Different from Marijuana

 Hemp CBD products are different from marijuana and provide different benefits than THC.
-Hemp products have very low levels of Tetrahydrocannabinol (THC) and cause no psychoactive effects.
+Hemp products have very low levels of Tetrahydrocannabinol (THC) and cause no intoxicating effects.

 Hemplucid pays careful attention to the science appearing daily.
-Clinical trials from around the world confirm and reaffirm the nutritious value of CBD (cannabidiol).
+Clinical trials from around the world confirm and reaffirm the value of hemp-derived CBD (cannabidiol).

 We hope our website will become a valuable resource for people who want knowledge regarding Hemp and about the latest advances in CBD science.